monpie3/adventOfCode2024/README.md

 I think it wasn’t the best idea to store robot positions as JSON.
 Using images with `PIL` would probably have been faster, but I wanted to avoid libraries that require additional installation (`tqdm` doesn’t count—it’s just a little helper to check if my program is still running).

-I know some people enjoyed this task, but after browsing Reddit, I feel it’s too dependent on the input.
-I don’t like that someone might solve it just because they got lucky, rather than because their method works for everyone or because they caught on to something critical in the task’s description.
+I know some people enjoyed this task, but after browsing Reddit, I feel it’s too input-dependent.
+I don’t like that someone might solve it just because they got lucky, rather than because their method works for everyone or because they noticed something critical in the task description.

 ![my tree](memes/day_14.png)